 Talk to a Knowledgeable DUI Lawyer About Your Case

 DUI is a first-degree misdemeanor offense that could lead to lifelong obstacles.
-Don’t trust just any lawyer to challenge the charges against you.
+Don’t rely on just any lawyer to challenge the charges against you.
 At this uncertain time, you need the certainty you can only get from an assertive attorney with decades of experience helping people in situations similar to yours.

 Brian Gabriel of The Law Office of Gabriel & Gabriel has defended DUI charges throughout Palm Beach County for 30 years and thoroughly understands the challenges presented by breathalyzer tests in Florida.
 Having led the fight against the Intoxilyzer 8000, the machine DUI suspects breathe into for evidence, he understands what’s at stake in your DUI case.
-Call 561-622-5575 or complete our contact form for a free case evaluation.
+Call 561-622-5575 or complete a contact form for a free case evaluation.